MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        APSIM node path where the parameter resides, e.g.
        ``".Simulations.Simulation.Field.Soil.Organic"``.
-       This node typically contains variables like FBiom, Carbon, and FINert. vtype : list or tuple of wrapdisc.var
+       This node typically contains variables like FBiom, Carbon, and FINert.

+   vtype : list or tuple of wrapdisc.var
        Variable types defining the search domain for each candidate parameter.
-       These can include discrete, quantized, or continuous domains (see table below). start_value : list or tuple of (str | int | float) Initial values for each parameter, in the same order as `candidate_param`. candidate_param : list or tuple of str
+       These can include discrete, quantized, or continuous domains (see table below).

+   start_value : list or tuple of (str | int | float)
+       Initial values for each parameter, in the same order as ``candidate_param``.

+   candidate_param : list or tuple of str
-       The names of APSIM variables (e.g., "FOM", "FBiom") to be optimized.
+       The names of APSIM variables (e.g., ``"FOM"``, ``"FBiom"``) to be optimized.
-       These should exist within the APSIM node path provided. other_params : dict, optional
+       These should exist within the APSIM node path provided.

+   cultivar : bool, optional, default=False
+       Signal to the API whether the parameter belongs to a cultivar node.
+       Set this flag to ``True`` when defining cultivar-related optimization factors.

+   other_params : dict, optional
        Additional APSIM constants to fix during optimization (non-optimized parameters).
        These must belong to the same node path.